getsentry/integration-platform-example/frontend-ts/README.md

 This directory contains the frontend code written in TypeScript.

-Use `npm start` to spin up the app.
+Use `npm start` to spin up the app, or `npm run build` to generate production files.